zzulueta/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.

-## Create an Azure AI Foundry project
+## Create an Azure AI Foundry project and agent

 Let's start by creating an Azure AI Foundry project.